We can thank Joe for the detailed Witness Statement he left covering the Custom House attack and much more besides.

 However, earlier in 1919 he and 3 others had been detailed to watch the movements over a period of G-Division Det.
 Sgt.
 Patrick ‘The Dog’ Smyth, a determined adversary of the IRA (Died September 1919 after shooting by the proto-Squad).
 But, even in late 1920 when C Coy started street patrols intended to attack passing crown forces, Joe says he saw no action.

 Gilhooly goes on to describe the setting up of the Active Service Unit (ASU) just before Christmas 1920.
 He is very modest, even self-deprecating, about his own selection for Section 2.
-His Section Commander was Tom McGrath and his other comrades were George Gray, Jim Heery, John Muldowney, Paddy Evers, Billy Doyle (all captured later with him at the Custom House) and Jim Cahill.
+His Section Commander was Tom McGrath and his other comrades were Jim Cahill (on compassionate leave for the Burning), George Gray, John Muldowney, Paddy Evers, Billy Doyle and Jim Heery – all captured with him at the Custom House.
+Joe gave the same address as Heery – 39 Hardwicke Street – when arrested).

 News reports on No 2 ASU ambushes on Dublin’s quays, 1921